handrades/handrade.com/_posts/2020-4-13-PowerShell-for-non-System-Admins.md

 ### PLC

 PLC stands for programmable logic controller.
 PLCs are use pretty much by all the manufacturing businesses.
 They are used to automate their manufacturing processes.
-These are the devices that control all the edge devices inside presses, ovens, conveyors, WaterJets, mills, etc. Like the motors, sensors, cameras, etc. They are indispensable in a manufacturing business.
+PLCs control all the edge devices inside presses, ovens, conveyors, WaterJets, mills, etc. Like the motors, sensors, cameras, etc. They are indispensable in a manufacturing business.

 There are many PLC manufacturers.
 I created a PowerShell module that retrieves data from [Rockwell Allen-Bradley](https://ab.rockwellautomation.com/Programmable-Controllers) PLCs using [InGear Drivers](https://ingeardrivers.com/products/net-products/netlogix/).
-There other PLC brands that you probably have heard of such as Siemens, Schneider Electric, ABB, Honeywell, Fanuc, etc. Some projects out in the wild that have managed to make arduinos and Raspberry PIs PLCs too.
+There are other PLC brands that you probably have heard of such as Siemens, Schneider Electric, ABB, Honeywell, Fanuc, etc. Some projects out in the wild that have managed to make arduinos and Raspberry PIs PLCs too.

 So, let's see how I retrieve PLC information.
 First I connect to the PLC using __Connect-PLC__.
 After that I create a tag which in the programing world would be the equivalent of a variable using __New-Tag__.
-Next I read the tag which contains all the data.
-Finally I disconnect from the PLC.
+Next I read the tag which contains all the data using __Read-Tag__.
+Finally I disconnect from the PLC using __Disconnect-PLC__.

 ```PowerShell
 $PLC = Connect-PLC -IPAddress 172.16.1.11 -CPUType 'LOGIX'